klueless-project-management/project-management/517-match-ICT-needs-with-the-strategic-direction-of-the-organisation/assessment-1of3-tough-trailers-part3.md

 No Vertical Integration

 - Lack of centralised ITC infrustructure across manufacturing, sales, office (HR, Training, Ops)
+  - Systems are Siloed.
+  - Operations cannot see SalesTRAC
+  - Sales People cannot see or use AutoCAD.
-- Lack of SASS or OnPrem systems that can talk to each other.
+- Lack of SASS or On Premise systems that can talk to each other.
   - CRM (Accounts, Help Desk)
   - Sales, Marketing (eCommerce, SMS/Email Marketing, Online Portal)
   - CAD/CAM (Computer Aided Design/Manufacturing)

 ### Impact on Tough Trailers business

+- Poor coordination: Current systems do not allow in time responses by the Estimator to a potential customer.
+This can result in probable loss of business to competitors.

 ## Conclusion